China - A Trip Along the Silk Road (Part 3 of 3)

 (June 19, 1991) RAWALPINDI AND ISLAMABAD

-We pulled into Rawalpindi in the early morning feeling a bit wasted from the bus trip.
+We pulled into Rawalpindi in the wee hours of the morning feeling a bit spent from the bus trip.
 The last few hours we seemed to be driving much faster and hitting more potholes.
 In the early stages of the trip the driver had been carefully avoiding the potholes to the point of creeping out on the crumbly bits near the edge of the road.
 The bus also got stuck twice, once on a sand hill and once in some mud.
 Each time the men had to get out to lighten the load but no one had to do any pushing.

 We took a taxi to Islamabad and stayed at the Sheherezad Hotel for Rs200.
 It was supposed to be twice the price and have air conditioning, but the AC wasn't working.
 With a fan running full blast the room was barely tolerable, though the temperature outside was not that unreasonable at 32 C. However, the place was conveniently located near everything we needed in the city.